 A - This is a question that soon becomes answered once you understand why you clay your car initially, and once you have actually clayed your car.
 Unlike waxing your car, claying your car is simply a way to remove paint contaminants.
 You get no visual pay-off for performing this requirement like you do when you wax your car and it looks way better!
 So the compulsion to clay your car when it doesn't actually need it pretty much never exists.
 And for this reason, once a person actually does take the time to clay their car, they will do it as little as possible.
-The very first time you clay bar car, it will definitely take longer than any follow up claying that will be part of your on-going maintenance.
+The very first time you clay bar car, it will definitely take longer than any follow up maintenance claying.

 Q - I have a new car, is it necessary for me to clay bar car?

 A - Probably.
-Only you will know for sure by feeling the surface of the car paint after it has been washed.
+Only you can determine this for sure by feeling the surface of the car paint after it has been washed.
 Most cars will be exposed to the elements of pollution from the moment they are taken from the manufacturing plants, down until they reach the end user.
 Your particular car may sit on a dealer lot for months and months.
-So just because your car is brand new, I have yet to meet a brand new car that didn't need it!
+So just because your car is brand new, does not eliminate it automatically from having to be decontaminated as a new car.
+I have yet to meet a brand new car that didn't need it!

 Q - How much time can I expect when using the clay bar for the first time?

-A - Depends on how much fall-out is in your paint.
-I have spent as much as (2) hours removing fall-out from a car on an older car that had accumulated excessive amounts of fall-out that had never been "clayed" before, to as little as ten minutes to remove very light amounts which is more common on any newer car.
+A - Depends on how much "pollution" is in/on your paint.
+I have spent as much as (2) hours removing these bonded pollutants from a car on an older car that had accumulated excessive amounts of "pollution" that had never been "clayed" before, to as little as ten minutes to remove very light amounts which is more common on any newer car.
 When it comes to regular maintenance and you use detailing clay every few months, the process might take you just a few minutes to clay your car.

 Q - Will the clay bar scratch my car paint?

 A - Short answer is yes.
 Long answer is this: all depends on what you consider scratching.
-The more appropriate term would be maring or abrading.
-Maring or abrading, and scratching are really two different issues.
-Use of the clay bar will indeed put very superficial scratching in the paint.
-The heavier the fall-out is, the more scratching will be done.
+The more appropriate term would be micro-marring or abrading.
+Marring or abrading and scratching are really two different things.
+Using the clay bar will indeed put very superficial micro-marring in the paint.
+The heavier the build-up of pollutants, the more marring will be done.

 Q - If the clay bar scratches or abrades the paint, then why would anyone be willing to or want to clay bar their car?

 A - Most choices in life come to trade-off's.
 We are constantly forced to pick what we call the winning combination which usually consists of more benefits than drawbacks.
-Having texture to your car paint is considered unacceptable to most people, and in order to remove this pollution from your car's paint, the clay bar is really the only option.
-And the type of scratching or abrading that will be done in the process will be very superficial and will be polished away in most cases by simply applying a coat of wax either by hand or a polisher.
+Having texture to your car paint is considered unacceptable to most people, and in order to remove this pollution from your car's paint, the clay bar is the most straightforward option to remove most paint surface contaminants.
+And the type of scratching or abrading that will be done in the process will generally be very superficial and will be polished away in most cases by simply applying a coat of wax either by hand or a polisher.